MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-featured-content.md

 To feature dashboards and reports, you need to have the Admin, Member, or Contributor role in a workspace.
 To feature the app itself, you need to have the Admin or Member role in a workspace.
 See [Roles in the new workspaces](service-roles-new-workspaces.md) for details.
 You do need to have a Power BI Pro license.

-Power BI admins can monitor and manage featured content, or even turn of the feature entirely.
+Power BI admins can monitor and manage featured content, or even turn off the feature entirely.
 See [Manage featured content](../admin/service-admin-portal-featured-content.md) for details.

 ## Who sees featured content